 Figure 3.1: Location of SONAR in Dungeness River basin.
 Steelhead distribution shown in dark gray.

-In 2018 the SONAR unit was deployed at approximately at river kilometer (RKM) 0.3, below the majority of steelhead spawning habitat, and ensonified an approximately 20 meter (m) wide run in the river (Figure 3.2).
+In 2018 the SONAR unit was deployed at approximately river kilometer (RKM) 0.3, below the majority of steelhead spawning habitat, and ensonified an approximately 20 meter (m) wide run in the river (Figure 3.2).
 The SONAR unit was mounted to a pole mount and attached to a reinforced ladder, secured to the river bottom by rebar (Figure 3.3).

 Fish frequently milled or held in front of this SONAR site, which made counting fish passage difficult.
 As a result, in 2019, the SONAR site was moved upstream to approximately RKM 0.5, to a site with higher velocity, past which fish actively migrated (Figure 3.4).
 This site was easily accessible from the field trailer site, which enabled the unit to be directly connected and powered by trailer power, and any adjustments to the SONAR settings to be accomplished in the dry, safe comfort of the trailer.